Xinmu-Tantai/SynFSNet/README.md

 * ### 🌐 AFSIFormer Block

-  A novel progressive learning block that fuses frequency-spatial interaction with boundary-aware directional attention, enabling richer and more robust feature extraction.
+  A novel progressive learning module integrates frequency–space interactions with an attention mechanism to enable richer and more robust feature extraction.

 * ### 🔄 Block-Level Residual Coupling